NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Advanced Learning Algorithms/Week 1 - Neural Networks.md

 ![[../../../../../NotebookAssets/Pasted image 20230220135932.png]]
 matmul is in from NumPy to multiply two matrixes that allows for faster computing of the W and a_in

+You will not need to do a loop like in the original dense layer with the dot product.
+This is due to how matmul will transpose the A_in to multiply with W. Then, will handle the creation of the output matrix.
+That will then be handled with the sigmoid function g.